fivetwentythree/exp/content/posts/nicomachean-ethics.md

 Look, here's the fundamental problem Aristotle was trying to solve.
 Everyone wants to be happy, right?
 But nobody can agree on what happiness _is_.
 Some people think happiness is money.
 These people work at investment banks.[^1] Other people think happiness is pleasure.
 These people also work at investment banks, but in different departments.
 Still others think happiness is honor, which, I mean, good luck with that in 2024.

-Aristotle's insight—and this is why people still read this stuff 2,300 years later—is that happiness (_eudaimonia_ if you want to impress people at parties[^2]) isn't a feeling or a thing you get.
+Aristotle's insight and this is why people still read this stuff 2,300 years later, is that happiness (_eudaimonia_ if you want to impress people at parties[^2]) isn't a feeling or a thing you get.
 It's an _activity_.
 Specifically, it's the activity of living excellently according to virtue.

 This is like saying the point of basketball isn't to feel good about basketball or to own basketballs; it's to play basketball well.
 Except instead of basketball, it's your entire life.
 No pressure.